 Do you save the “good stuff” because you somehow feel you aren’t worthy of it?

 Well, all of that can stop today.
-Once you are aware of what you are doing, you can begin to be more generous with yourself.
+Once you are aware of what you are doing, you can begin to be more generous with yourself and show more kindness to yourself too.

 (1) Give yourself time to do the things that matter to you.
 If you are waiting on someone else to give you permission, you may be waiting a LONG time.